 I have had more than one friend whose spouse was reluctant to even look for a job.
 Many of these friends were frustrated and on the edge.
 All of them were working themselves already.
 I am all for people pursuing their dreams.
 By that I mean if a man/woman always wanted to be a firefighter, help him/her reach that goal, if he/she wants to be a lawyer be supportive.
 Together you can accomplish career changes and help each other reach your potential.
-This is a give and take situation.
+Marriage is a give and take situation.

 Being a doctoral student and working full time was not easy.
 In reality I have almost completely stopped cooking.
-It’s a good think my husband likes to cook.
+It’s a good thing my husband likes to cook.
 That simple adjustment has saved me so much time that my schedule no longer feels compressed.
 By the same token my husband took a job he hated for a year and now we will be making a huge move so he can have a job that supports his career goals.
-When a person feels like they are working toward something meaningful to them, they will work harder at it.
+When a person feels like they are working toward something meaningful to them, they will work harder at that job.

 For most of us who did not have overly ambitious parents, money is always an issue.
 The best thing I can tell you is that money problems come and go.
 Stick together, work it out together.
 Sometimes big adjustments have to be made.
 The important thing is that you have a roof over your head and food on the table.
 The rest is extra.

 Those oh so beloved in-laws!
 When you get married you are to cleave to one another, the end.
 Unfortunately too many people continue to cling to their parents or other family.
-Let us remember that this is your marriage, not your mothers marriage not your fathers marriage.
-I am continuously shocked by the amount of people who allow their spouses to be belittled by family members.
-I am also shocked at the amount of people who find it necessary to down someone’s marriage.
+Let us remember that this is your marriage, not your mothers marriage or your fathers marriage.Do not allow your family to belittle your spouse.
+If you are happy with your spouse that is what matters.

+I am shocked at the amount of people who find it necessary to down someone’s marriage.
 Opinions of a negative sort should be kept to ones self.
 Here is a scenario for you; Daughter marries a man the family doesn’t like, they have several children.
 The family gets in the middle of the marriage and rips these two people apart.
 Where is the wife going to go with these kids?
-Back to mom and dads house that’s where.
-In other words let you kids handle their own stuff unless you want your grand-kids living with you!
+Back to mom and dads house, that’s where.
+In other words, let you kids handle their own stuff unless you want your grand-kids living with you!
 Parents always want what’s best for you however, it is your life.
 Be responsible and let your family know that their concern is appreciated but, you don’t want to hear it.

 Whatever you do in your relationship, do it with love.
 The simple attitude that you are doing something out of love makes a huge difference in a marriage.
 When you do something for your spouse do not expect anything in return, do it out of love.
 As you get older and practice this concept becomes easier.
 Interestingly enough you become more thankful for each other and are nicer to each other.

 Love is the closest emotion to God.
 We all want to be loved and love someone.
 With the right idea and some practical notions any marriage can survive.
 Wanting to make your marriage a good marriage is the first step in achieving the marriage you want.
 Making changes in your own attitude will greatly shift the position of your spouse.
-After the entire goal is not simply to survive this life together… but to enjoy the time you have together.
+After the entire goal is not simply to survive this life together but, to enjoy the time you have together.